akrumel/f.lux/examples/todo/README.md

-A simple, standalong f.lux example implementing the class todo list.
+A simple, standalone f.lux example implementing the class todo list.

 Each file is heavily commented to provide context and interesting CollectionProperty related features and techiques.
 I encourage you to run the app and then explore the files.
 The store contains a root state that contains a single property containing the todo items stored in a TodoList.
 Each todo is represented using the TodoProperty type.